Night on Earth

 Western humanitarians pretended to act upon a kind of tabula rasa, when in fact there was no tabula rasa there, and there was a very long Ottoman humanitarian tradition.

-Davide Rodogno in conversation with Rajan Menon.
+Davide Rodogno in conversation with Rajan Menon and Joshua Craze.

 Constructed after Jim Jarmush’s film and driven by profound empathy, Davide Rodogno’s Night on Earth is a broad-ranging account of international humanitarian programs in Central and Eastern Europe, the Balkans and the Near East from 1918 to 1930.
 The author shows that international ‘relief’ and ‘development’ were intertwined long before the birth of the United Nations with humanitarians operating in a region devastated by war and famine and in which state sovereignty was deficient.
 Influenced by colonial motivations and ideologies these humanitarians attempted to reshape entire communities and nations through reconstruction and rehabilitation programs.
 The book draws on the activities of a wide range of secular and religious organizations and philanthropic foundations in the US and Europe including the American Relief Administration, the American Red Cross, the Quakers, Save the Children, the Near East Relief, the American Women’s Hospitals, the League of Nations and the International Committee of the Red Cross.

 Rodogno applies the metaphor of relationship between taxi drivers and passengers, to the givers and recipients of humanitarian aid.
 Inevitably, miscommunication, tensions and distortions take place, especially in the Ottoman context which was linguistically, culturally and politically removed from the mentality of the providers of relief.
 Both geographies and chronologies become central to these equivocations and, in some ways, carry on their impact well beyond that period.